cewing/training.python_web/source/presentations/session03.rst

 The NavigableString Element
 ---------------------------

-The most obvious reason is that we don't really want all the extra whitespace.
+The most obvious reason is that we don't want extra whitespace.

 .. class:: incremental